sgfin/sgfin.github.io_old/resources.md

 - [_Favorite Websites_](#misc)

 If you stumble upon this list and have suggestions for me to add, feel free to reach out!

+### <a name="Start"></a> Where should I start?

+If you're looking to get started in machine learning, I would proceed in the following order:

+- [Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/) by James, Witten, Hastie, and Tibshirani.
+This textbook is a fantastic introduction to the field, written by some of its leading experts.
+It is short and well-written enough to be read cover-to-cover, high-level enough to be accessible to people from various backgrounds, yet rigorous in the sense that it teaches you to think about the problems rather than just giving you a cookbook.
+The textbook is free as a PDF at the book website, and the authors have also provided a collection of excellent videos that accompany the text on Youtube (the videos are nicely organized into a collection [here](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/)).
+Note that this textbook also has a "big sister", the classic [Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/), which covers the same content at much more mathematical depth.
+However, I would start with ISL and then move to ESL from there as your interest directs.
+Note that the code in this book and class is in R and covers most of the classical ML toolkit but doesn't cover deep learning.

+- [Fast.ai](https://course.fast.ai/) by Jeremy Howard and Rachel Thomas.
+This course provides an accessible but extremely effective introduction to deep learning, the most popular branch of modern machine learning.
+The course is hands-on and immensely practical, but each lesson will equip you with the tools to build a very effective model for some new branch of ML (computer vision, NLP, etc.).
+The course is taught in Python using Pytorch and their own library.

+Once you make your way through ISL and fast.ai, you will have a solid handle on all the most commonly used techniques in ML (classic and cutting edge).
+You will have a decent intuition for which methods can work when, and an ability to at least understand and modify code for ML analysis in both R and Python.
+From there, you should be prepared to jump at greater depth into any subarea of the field that you fancy.

+Depending on background and bandwidth, a motivated student could probably work through the above material in 1-4 months.
+Go get 'em! :)

 ### <a name="CS"></a> Computer Science